 Beth Seidenberg, M.D., 65, has served as a member of the Board since our founding in August 2012.
 Dr. Seidenberg is the managing director of Westlake Village BioPartners, a venture capital firm that focused on life sciences that she founded in September 2018.
 Dr. Seidenberg is also a General Partner at Kleiner Perkins Caufield & Byers, a venture capital firm, where she has primarily focused on life sciences investing since May 2005.
 Dr. Seidenberg was previously the Senior Vice President, Head of Global Development and Chief Medical Officer at Amgen, Inc., a biotechnology company.
 In addition, Dr. Seidenberg was a senior executive in research and development at Bristol Myers Squibb Company, a biopharmaceutical company, and Merck.
 Dr. Seidenberg received a B.S. from Barnard College and an M.D. from the University of Miami School of Medicine and completed her post-graduate training at The Johns Hopkins University, George Washington University, and the National Institutes of Health.
-Dr. Seidenberg has served on the board of directors of Progyny, Inc., since 2010, and as a member of the board of directors of Vera Therapeutics, Inc., since 2016.
-Dr. Seidenberg is qualified to serve on our Board due to her extensive experience in the life sciences industry as a senior executive and venture capitalist, as well as her training as a physician.
+Dr. Seidenberg has served on the board of directors of Progyny, Inc., since 2010, and as a member of the board of directors of Vera Therapeutics, Inc., since 2010, and as a member of the zo1212 to 2018, and Epizyme, Inc. from 2008 to 2019.
+We believe that Dr. Seidenberg is qualified to serve on our Board due to her extensive experience in the life sciences industry as a senior executive and venture capitalist, as well as her training as a physician.